arcus-azure/arcus.webapi/docs/preview/03-Features/logging.md

 The `Arcus.WebApi.Logging` package provides a way to log several kinds of information during the receival and handling of HTTP requests.

-To send the logging information to Application Insights, see [this explanation](#application-insights).
+💡 To send the logging information to Application Insights, see [Arcus Observability](https://observability.arcus-azure.net/Features/sinks/azure-application-insights).

 ## Installation